China fights the outbreak of coronavirus: all the latest updates | China news

 Plus:

-China has intensified travel restrictions, effectively sealing Wuhan and more than a dozen other cities, slowing down the movement of about 56 million people amid fears that the transmission speed will accelerate during the lunar New Year's high travel season.

-Health authorities around the world have intensified detection at airports and other entry and exit points in an attempt to prevent a global pandemic as the virus continues to spread, with cases reported in Australia, France, the United States and seven countries from Asia Pacific Beyond China.
+Health authorities around the world are taking steps to prevent a pandemic as more countries report cases.
+So far, confirmed cases have been announced in several Asian countries, Europe and North America.

-The World Health Organization (WHO) has recognized that respiratory disease, which has been traced to the city of Wuhan, is an emergency in China, but the organization said Thursday that it was too early to declare it a global health emergency.
+The World Health Organization (WHO) has recognized that respiratory disease, which has been traced to the city of Wuhan, is an emergency in China, but the organization said Thursday it was too early to declare the outbreak as an emergency of Public health of international concern.

 Here are the latest updates: